xgerat/visallo/docs/getting-started/source-code.md

 obtain the source code, you must first install Git on your system.
 GitHub provides [instructions for installing and setting up Git](https://help.github.com/articles/set-up-git).

-To get started, clone the main repository using this command.
+To get started on Mac OS or Linux, clone the main repository using this command.

     git clone git://github.com/visallo/visallo.git

+On Windows, clone using the configuration: `core.symlinks`.
+Visallo uses symlinks and will fail in strange ways if Git for Windows is not setup correctly (This clone will fail if symlinks aren't compiled/enabled or the user doesn't have privileges.)
+View the [Windows Git documentation](https://github.com/git-for-windows/git/wiki/Symbolic-Links) for more information.

+    git clone -c core.symlinks=true git://github.com/visallo/visallo.git

 If you're planning on contributing to Visallo, then it's a good idea to fork the repository first.
 GitHub provides [instructions for forking a repository](https://help.github.com/articles/fork-a-repo).
 After forking the Visallo repository, you'll want to create a local clone of your fork in which to make changes before [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).